Browse news articles across local and national media outlets.

 TA juiced-up joint implant

-An article profiling Ebru Oral, PhD, Associate Director of Biomaterials for the Harris Orthopedics Lab and the work she is doing on implant failures.
+Ebru Oral, PhD, Associate Director of Biomaterials for the Harris Orthopedics Lab, is profiled for the important work she is doing on joint implant failures.

 - 06.13.2017 | Nature.com

-An article that cites Ebru Oral, PhD and colleagues and their work on joint implant infections.
+Ebru Oral, PhD, of the Harris Orthopaedics Laboratory, and colleagues were cites for their work on joint implant infections.

 - 04.09.2017 | MassLive.com